Wills, Trusts & Probate

 How does a testamentary trust differ from a living trust?

-Can I change my testamentary trust after creating it?
+Can I change a testamentary trust after creating it?

-Because a testamentary trust is established through your will, you can change or revoke its provisions at any time while you are alive, provided you have the mental capacity to do so.
-This typically involves updating or creating a new will that reflects your revised wishes.
-However, once you have passed away and the will is admitted to probate, the terms of the testamentary trust cannot be altered.
-Regularly reviewing your estate plan ensures it remains aligned with your current intentions and family circumstances.
+Because a testamentary trust is created through a will, you can change or revoke its terms at any time while you are alive by updating or replacing the will, provided you have the legal capacity to do so.
+Making clear changes in a new will or a valid codicil will ensure your revised intentions are implemented upon death.
+After death and once the will is admitted to probate, the testamentary trust cannot be changed except by court order or under specific circumstances allowed by law.
+Regular reviews of your estate plan while alive help ensure it reflects current wishes and family needs.

 Does a testamentary trust avoid probate?